What the study found

-What the researchers tested: The study followed 931 community adults from Wave 1 (2004–2006) to Wave 2 (2013–2014).
-It used 46 validated composite variables covering inflammation, childhood maltreatment, coping, emotion regulation, personality, and social support to predict emergent MDD, and compared six machine-learning models with four predictor-set and missingness-handling configurations using five-fold nested cross-validation.
+The researchers studied 931 community adults who did not meet criteria for major depressive disorder at Wave 1, collected in 2004–2006, and checked for emergent major depressive disorder at Wave 2 in 2013–2014.
+They used 46 validated composite variables covering inflammation, childhood maltreatment, coping, emotion regulation, personality, and social support, and compared six machine-learning models under different predictor-set and missing-data configurations using five-fold nested cross-validation.

 Key points

-- The best-performing model was elastic net regression, with AUC 0.724.
+- The strongest model was elastic net regression, with an AUC of 0.724.

-- Emergent MDD at Wave 2 was observed in 6.23% of the sample.
+- Emergent major depressive disorder at Wave 2 occurred in 6.23% of the sample.

-- Higher risk was linked to greater perceived stress, family and spousal strain, and early life minimization and stress.
+- Higher perceived stress, family and spousal strain, and early life stress were linked to higher risk.

-- Lower problem-focused coping, self-acceptance, sense of control, and self-directedness were associated with higher risk.
+- Fewer problem-focused coping strategies and lower self-acceptance, sense of control, and self-directedness were associated with higher risk.

-- Younger age, racial minority identity, and higher baseline anxiety, panic, and substance use symptoms were also correlated with higher risk.
+- Younger age, racial minority identity, and higher baseline anxiety, panic, and substance use symptoms were also correlated with greater risk.

 Disclosure